hxc34/hxc34/README.md

 My name is Henry Chen.

-I have a bachelors in Computer Science from the University of Western Ontario
+I have a bachelors in Computer Science from the University of Western Ontario, having graduated with an honours specilization in computer science, and a minor in game design

 Professionally, I previously worked as a Quality Assurance Intern at J.D.
 POWER